microfarad-de/bootloader/README.md

 * Start your Arduino IDE and select your ISP model inside: Tools > Programmer
 * Select your board model inside: Tools > Board
 * Select your processor model inside: Tools > Processor
+* Select the serial port name inside: Tools > Port
 * Burn the bootloader by selecting: Tools > Burn Bootloader

 ## Compiling the Bootloader

 Alternatively, you may compile the bootloader `.hex` files from the souce code provided in this repository.
-Only instructions for MAC OS X are currently provided as this happens to be the platform i currently use.
+Only instructions for MAC OS X are currently provided as this happens to be the platform that the author currently uses.
 This procedure has been tested with Arduino IDE version 1.8.8.

 Please follow these steps:
 * Install the Arduino IDE